 TIP #6: Actively listen to your employees.

 Set a time to discuss things with your employees and listen to their feedback.
 Those at the front-line deal with your consumers daily and more closely than your core management does.
 And so, these front-liners ought to know what actually happens and what should be done to improve customer satisfaction.
 Consider their suggestions and let them know the management cares.
-This empowers them, and builds upon their trust and loyalty towards the company.
+This empowers them and builds upon their trust and loyalty towards the company.

-The BPO industry has ballooned quickly -- too quickly perhaps for some managers.
-To satisfy increasing demands, CEOs and managers became too focused on revenue, performance and output.
+The BPO industry has ballooned quickly — too quickly perhaps for some managers.
+To satisfy increasing demands, CEOs and managers became too focused on revenue, performance, and output.
 All too often, they end up pushing down the welfare of their employees to the bottom of their list of priorities.

 Employee engagement in the BPO Industry is more than about distributing gift certificates, giving away freebies, or getting your millennial call center agents VIP access to the hottest parties in town.
-It's about making agents feel valued and appreciated, and giving them the opportunities to advance in their careers and to improve their social and economic well-being.
+It’s about making agents feel valued and appreciated and giving them the opportunities to advance in their careers and to improve their social and economic well-being.

 Rethink Staffing can attest to the superlative outcomes that employee engagement brings.
 The Agent Bill of Rights similarly aims to increase employee engagement as other textbook managerial approaches.
-It has indeed resulted to optimal performance: lower daily absenteeism rate, lower annual attrition rate, greater productivity, and better quality of work.
+It has indeed resulted in optimal performance: lower daily absenteeism rate, lower annual attrition rate, greater productivity, and better quality of work.

 Getting employees to love their job and their place of work enables them to actually do better and drive the company forward.
 And, not just count the hours until the next payday comes.
 They are happy and this shows in the quality of their output and their superior performance.
 And who else is happy?
 The clients and consumers, of course.